What is REPCON?

 Matters which must be reported under a mandatory reporting scheme should not be reported under REPCON.
 This will not discharge your reporting obligations under a mandatory reporting scheme.

-If you believe it would be necessary to act on information about an individual referred to in your report then you should report this directly to the Office of the National Rail Safety Regulator on 1300 550 865, the appropriate regulator in your state or the rail operator.
+If you believe it would be necessary to act on information about an individual referred to in your report then you should report this directly to the Office of the National Rail Safety Regulator, the appropriate regulator in your state or the rail operator.

 What is confidential?